andreabochicchio02/ResumeMining/README.md

 Four feature extraction methods were tested: **TF-IDF, Word2Vec, Doc2Vec, and Sentence-BERT**.
 These were combined with **Logistic Regression, Random Forest, and Support Vector Machine** classifiers.
 Extensive **grid search**, **5-fold stratified cross-validation**, and **SMOTE** were applied to address class imbalance. **Wilcoxon signed-rank tests** were used to assess statistical significance among model performances.

-### Explainability with SHAP & LIME
+### Explainability with SHAP

-To interpret model predictions, **SHAP (SHapley Additive Explanations)** and **LIME (Local Interpretable Model-Agnostic Explanations)** were used.
+To interpret model predictions, **SHAP (SHapley Additive Explanations)** was used.
 These techniques help reveal the most influential words contributing to classification decisions, even when using dense embeddings like SBERT.

 ### Web-Based User Interface